 Eating right will not only keep your immune system up, but it will also help you manage your stress levels.
 Remember, what you eat also affects how you feel.
 Avoid foods that are high in sugar and caffeine.

 Go for healthier choices like fruits or vegetables, which help keep your blood sugar stable.
-Eating fish with high levels of omega-3 fatty acids have also been proven to reduce the symptoms of stress, helping you manage your stress levels better.
+Eating fish with high levels of omega-3 fatty acids has also been proven to reduce the symptoms of stress, helping you manage your stress levels better.

 Although stress is unavoidable, remember that you are not helpless.
 Certain things are under your control, and it will be better for your overall health if you focus on these you will be reducing amputee stress.